cub03/NYPD-Arrest-Analysis/README.md

 ## Recommendation
 I would recommend that there should be more sensitization on the dangers of committing crimes and the consequences.

-The Police department need to transfer more polie officers to place that have very high crime rate like Brooklyn, Manhanttan, Bronx and Queens.
+The Police department need to transfer more police officers to place that have very high crime rate like Brooklyn, Manhanttan, Bronx and Queens.

 The Poilice department can go to schools, colleges and universities to hold seminars on anger management, confliction resolution and communication.
 ## Data Source